Fix 2101: Detection Error on Storage Device on Windows 10/11

 When you boot up your Windows computer, you are unfortunately greeted by the dreadful error message 2101: detection error on storage device.
 What should you do?

 Worry no more!
 This article is meant to help you.
-We aim to share insights about the error message and what causes it.
-We will also suggest fixes to resolve it.
+We aim to share insights about the error message and its possible causes.
+Additionally, we’ll suggest potential fixes based on user feedback and industry knowledge.

 What is 2101: Detection Error on Storage Device Error?